 Half Up With French Braid and Fishtail

-While there is no such thing as the perfect summertime 'do, this one comes pretty close.
+While there is no such thing as the perfect summertime style, this one comes pretty close.
 According to Potempa, this look is great for a more formal summer wedding.
 "It looks extra special and will keep your hair out of your face in the warm weather," she adds.

 - Curl hair with a 1” Beachwaver curling iron.
 (Pro tip: Curl hair with the ends in the clamp to create a more polished wave).